PMassicotte/transsiz/README.md

 Transsiz
 ========

-This simple repport give an overview of the data and procedures used to estimate daily primary production.
+This simple report give an overview of the data and procedures used to estimate daily primary production.
 Primary production was calculated using PAR data from the pyranometer and light transmittance measured by: